SketchOGD: Memory-Efficient Continual Learning: Discussion

-Lastly, we highlight some important practical concerns that make SketchOGD advantageous over PCA-OGD.
-First, SketchOGD has a fixed memory usage regardless of how many tasks or gradients we choose to sketch.
-On the other hand, PCA-OGD increases its memory use for every new task.
+Lastly, we highlight some practical advantages of SketchOGD over PCA-OGD.
+First, SketchOGD has a fixed memory usage regardless of the number of tasks, whereas PCA-OGD's memory grows with each task.
 This makes it hard to predict memory costs and choose the right hyperparameters for PCA-OGD without knowing the number of tasks in advance.
-In addition, PCA-OGD suffers from the memory overhead to store all gradients for a task before applying PCA.
-This restricts the comprehensive view of the dataset when the task dataset is large.
-Secondly, SketchOGD capitalizes on synergies between tasks.
-As incrementally updating a sketch is equivalent to sketching the full matrix at the start, SketchOGD is effectively summarizing the full gradient matrix containing every single task.
-Meanwhile, PCA-OGD performs truncated compression on tasks separately.
-It is likely that different tasks share some directions in their gradients, especially if subsequent tasks have some similarity or connection.
-Then, sketching the tasks together allows for those shared directions to accumulate in importance and be picked up by the sketch, while a truncated PCA analysis on individual tasks might discard that direction without knowledge of its shared importance with other tasks.
+In addition, PCA-OGD incurs overhead from storing all gradients for a task before compression, limiting scalability for large task datasets.
+Secondly, SketchOGD’s incremental updates summarize gradients across tasks, leveraging shared directions that PCA-OGD’s independent task processing may miss.
+Different tasks likely share some directions in their gradients, especially if subsequent tasks are similar or connected.
+Then, those shared directions can accumulate in importance and be picked up by the sketch, while PCA on individual tasks might discard them without knowing their shared importance across tasks.